dilshankarunarathne/docker-notes/README.md

 `root` is the user account we're logged as.
 So, by default - we log in as the *root* user, which has the highest privilages.
 `8c915e73ee0f` is the name of the machine.
 This container has an automatically generated id.
 And after the `:` we have a `/` character.
 This is the **working directory** of the container.
 The forward slash represents the root directory of the container.
+The `#` means that we have the highest privilages.